BloodAxe/xView3-The-First-Place-Solution/README.md

 * Small scale change (+- 10% image size)
 * Minor Elastic transformation

 Generally, data augmentation for the SAR domain is much harder than for regular RGB images.
-Therefore set of image augmentations is very limited and it was carefully picked to prevent changing original data distribution.
+Therefore, set of image augmentations is very limited, and it was carefully picked to prevent changing original data distribution.
 As a data augmentations pipeline, I used Albumentations[4] library for which I've written some custom-made augmentations tailored for the SAR domain (UnclippedRandomBrightnessContrast, UnclippedGaussNoise).